microsoft/coyote/docs/how-to/coverage.md

 ### Activity coverage visualization example

-The activity coverage can additionally be displayed in [DGML diagram](generate-dgml.md) format.
+The activity coverage can additionally be displayed in [DGML](https://en.wikipedia.org/wiki/DGML) format.
 Run `coyote` as described in the [`coyote` examples](#coyote-test-examples) section below.
 This produces a file in the DGML format as described in the [activity coverage output files](#activity-coverage-output-files) section.
 Open the file using Visual Studio.
 It captures machines, states and transitions witnessed during the testing of the program.
 The file also contains inter-machine transitions.
 These transitions are usually auto-hidden when opened in Visual Studio,